chradev/pi-h264-to-browser-streamer/README.md

 ![All staff snapshot](https://github.com/chradev/pi-h264-to-browser-stramer/blob/main/readmeAssets/09.05.2024_15.36.44_REC.png)

 Note that streaming of both RPi 5 cameras 960x1080px@30fps hardware encodded h264 video streams takes:
- * less than 50% usage all 4 CPU cores;
+ * less than 50% usage for all 4 CPU cores (incl. all running precess);
- * less than 7% additional memory usage;
- * while total memory usage (incl. all running precess) is less than 20%
+ * less than 7% additional memory usage while total memory usage (incl. all running precess) is less than 20%

 # Motivation of the original project